PNB's Q3FY21 net profit at Rs 506 cr

-New Delhi, Feb 5 (IANS) State-run Punjab National Bank (PNB) reported a net profit of Rs 506 crore during the third quarter (Q3) ended December 31, 2020.
+New Delhi: State-run Punjab National Bank (PNB) reported a net profit of Rs 506 crore during the third quarter (Q3) ended December 31, 2020.

 The bank had reported a net loss of Rs 492.28 crore during the corresponding quarter of the previous fiscal.